ctralie/TDALabs/README.md

 jupyter notebook
 ~~~~~

 This will launch a browser window, where you can run the modules.
-Click on one of the files (e.g. 1-SlidingWindowBasics.ipynb) to begin
+Click on one of the files (e.g. Basic Shapes.ipynb) to begin